 The game’s soundtrack features carefully crafted songs in the Beatles’ style, which the band perform in German at Hitler’s pleasure.

 However, Mr Rotheram said: “The Beatles and their music are a source of comfort and inspiration to millions of people around the world.
 To conflate them and their legacy with the Nazis is grossly offensive.

-A still from the game “In my opinion, it is abhorrent that game-makers are using any form of Nazi connotation in the production of their computer games.
+“In my opinion, it is abhorrent that game-makers are using any form of Nazi connotation in the production of their computer games.
 Hitler and his evil philosophy is not something that should be championed for money-making purposes and certainly isn’t something that should be associated with Liverpool’s most famous sons.”

 However, the producers said the game was designed to send an anti-Nazi message.
 Die Käfer subtly undermine the regime and get into trouble when they “forget” to thank the Führer at a concert.